richb-hanover/CeroWrtScripts/README.md

 ---
 ## networkhammer.sh

 This script continually invokes the netperfrunner script to provide a heavy load.
 It runs forever - Ctl-C will interrupt it.
-You won't need this often :-)

 ---
 ## config-cerowrt.sh